eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - `ANK_SERVER_URL`, for providing the server url

 Rationale:
-This increases use-ability for the Ankaios CLI when the Ankaios CLI is used in different terminal windows to connect to the same Ankaios server remotely.
+This increases usability for the Ankaios CLI when the Ankaios CLI is used in different terminal windows to connect to the same Ankaios server remotely.

 Tags:
 - CliStartup